Confidence set for mixture order selection: Introduction

 This paper addresses model selection uncertainty by introducing the Model Selection Confidence Set (MSCS) for order selection.
-Instead of relying on a single selected model, our approach acknowledges multiple plausible models, thus enhancing interpretability and providing a deeper understanding of the underlying phenomenon.
+Instead of relying on a single selected model, our approach acknowledges multiple plausible models, enhancing interpretability and offering deeper understanding of underlying phenomenon.
 The MSCS is a set-valued estimator that, with a given confidence level, contains the true mixture order under repeated sampling.
 Like confidence intervals for parameters, it accounts for multiple plausible explanations of the data rather than enforcing a single choice.
-Its size reflects selection uncertainty: when data are highly informative, the MSCS is small, converging toward a single best model in the most extreme case; while with limited or noisy data, it expands, indicating greater uncertainty in model selection.
+Its size reflects selection uncertainty: in larger samples, the MSCS is small, converging toward a single best model in extreme cases; in smaller samples it expands, thus indicating greater uncertainty in model selection.
 As the sample size grows, the MSCS captures the true order with high probability, providing a principled framework for handling order selection uncertainty.

-Our methodology builds on the confidence set framework of \citet{ferrari2015confidence} for variable selection in linear models, which employs a screening approach based on the F-test, and later extended by \citet{zheng2019model} to more general settings using the likelihood ratio test.
+Our methodology builds on the confidence set framework first introduced by \citet{ferrari2015confidence} for variable selection in linear models, which employs a screening approach based on the F-test. \citet{zheng2019model} extended their approach to more general likelihood settings using the likelihood ratio statistics to screen the useful models.
 While the latter provides asymptotic coverage for a broad class of parametric models, its extension to mixture models is nontrivial.
-Violations of regularity conditions, particularly due to parameters lying on the boundary of the parameter space, invalidate standard likelihood ratio tests, necessitating an alternative approach.
-We address this by leveraging the distributional results of \citet{vuong1989likelihood} and \citet{lo2001testing} to construct a rigorous confidence set for the estimated mixture order.
+Violations of regularity conditions, particularly due to parameters lying on the boundary of the parameter space, invalidate standard likelihood ratio tests for nested models, necessitating an alternative approach.
+We address this by leveraging distributional results of \citet{vuong1989likelihood} to construct a rigorous confidence set for the estimated mixture order.